isomerpages/enterprisesg-switch/_talent/entrepreneurship-exposure-series/overview.md

 [Applications for the Entrepreneurship Exposure Series will open soon!
 Follow our Facebook page to get updated when registrations open.](https://www.facebook.com/SwitchSingapore/)

+***Read on to find out more about the details of the 5  EES sessions, how you can participate in the EES and its complementary programmes, what is in it for you, and the commitment required for the series.***

 ### Overview of the 5-sessions series:
 ![Alt text for image on Isomer site](/images/ees%20schedule.png)
 #### Session 1: Understand the global startup ecosystem